Ligia: Ecology

 Coastal Ligia species exhibit a mixture of terrestrial and marine characteristics, drying out easily, needing moist air and proximity to water to retain water.
 While they have gills and can exchange gas under water, they only do so when escaping terrestrial predators or being dislodged by wave action.
 They do not move swiftly in the water and are open to marine predation.
 They are well adapted to rocky surfaces and avoid sand, which opens them to terrestrial predation and desiccation.

 Taxonomy

-It has been suggested that Ligia is more closely to marine isopods than it is to true woodlice.
+Authorities place this genus in the suborder Oniscidea based on morphology.
+Phylogenetic analysis based on molecular data, however, suggest that Ligia is more closely related to the marine isopods in the suborders Valvifera and Sphaeromatidea than to the terrestrial woodlice in the suborder Oniscidea.

 Species

 Species separation is at times difficult because of sexual dimorphism.
 For example, males usually have longer and wider antennae than females.
-The males also tend to be larger but narrower, with the difference sometimes attributed to the female’s brood pouch.
+The males also tend to be larger but narrower, with the difference sometimes attributed to the female's brood pouch.
 Complicating matters is the possible existence of cryptic species in the genus.

 This is a list of all Ligia species contained in A Bibliography of Terrestrial Isopods: